arduino/help-center-content/content/Arduino Cloud/Web Editor/Selecting-between-multiple-libraries-with-the-same-name.md

     ![Import Library](img/Import_Library.png)

-12. If you get a popup about importing your sketchbook, click the "Import" button.
+12. If you get a pop-up about importing your sketchbook, click the "Import" button.

 13. Select the downloaded library (DS18B20-1.0.0.zip).